 Fourth- and fifth-grade teachers will thank you!
-The better your students are at their math facts, the easier math time will be, particularly when they get into problem solving.
-We like this penguin multiplication game from 3rd grade blogger Lightbulbs and Laughter.
+The better your students are at their math facts, the easier math time will be, particularly when they get into problem-solving.
+We like this penguin multiplication game from third grade blogger Light Bulbs and Laughter.

 26. Focus on fractions

 If it’s not math fluency, it’s fractions.
 The better understanding third graders have of fractions, the better off they’ll be when the quantities get more complicated or the operations get sophisticated.
-We really love this pool noodle fractions hack for teaching 3rd grade.
+We really love this pool noodle fractions hack for teaching third grade.